svermeulen/vim-macrobatics/README.md

 * `g:Mac_MaxItems` - The number of macros to store in the history buffer.
 This will also control the number of rows displayed when executing the `:Macros` command
 * `g:Mac_SavePersistently` - When true, the macro history will be preserved even when restarting Vim.
 Note: Requires Neovim.
 See <a href="#shada-support">here</a> for details.
 Default: `0`
 * `g:Mac_DisplayMacroMaxWidth` - When macros are displayed by executing the `:Macros` command or when navigating history, this value will control the length at which the displayed macro is truncated at to fit on the screen.

+# Nested macros

+In some cases you might want to execute a macro from within another macro.
+For example, you might have a macro (stored in register `x`) that applies some change to the word under the cursor, and you might instead want a macro that applies the same change to the first word in the current sentence.
+One way to do this would be pre-pend the `x` register with a key to move to the beginning of the sentence.
+However, you might not want to modify the `x` macro to achieve this, since it might be useful on its own as well.
+So instead you could record a new macro (stored in register `y`) that goes to the beginning of the sentence and then executes the `x` macro by pressing `"xgp`.
+This way, you could even edit the `x` macro and have those changes included in the `y` macro as well.

 # Re-mapping `q`